Official websites use .gov

 Building an inclusive research group means creating a space where individuals of all identities feel welcome and accepted.
 Inclusivity and diversity have been reported to help build community and promote depth of scientific knowledge, creativity, and collaboration.
 This session will address the effect of bias, both explicit and implicit, on our research groups.
 It will provide strategies to ensure that all trainees are set up for success at work, including welcoming diversity and addressing issues such as stereotype threat, micro-aggressions and attributional ambiguity.

-Register for Unit 3
+Register for this session

 4. Difficult Conversations, Conflict, and Feedback